unlimitedsoftwareworks/type-c/checklist.md

     - Eytzinger layout for structs and variants and class methods
     - Variants now have a $tag field which is always UID 0 and variant field UIDs share same pool as struct fields.

+- 07/12/2024:
+    - Reverted back to binary search, after some benchmarking

+- 13/12/2024:
+    - Added `foreach` statement, which iterates over an array or a struct.
+    - Added `Context.InferenceMode` which refers to the mode of the compiler, whether it is in inference mode or code generation mode.
+      In `codegen` mode, some errors are skipped because the codegen will refactor the AST and might endup revisiting some var decls etc.

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.
 - Address the issue of non-inferred expressions suchas expressions as arguments to method call.